 Spring cleaning tips for people with asthma

-Top tips from the Asthma Society of Ireland
+Some clean-up tips for asthmatics from the Asthma Society of Ireland

 During winter time, dust, dirt and allergens such as mould can build up in the home, which can trigger allergy symptoms and asthma in susceptible people.
 So a clean-up is just the thing to get you going.

 Most towns and cities have charity shops, which are always grateful to receive clean and valuable belongings.
 Your trash could become someone else’s treasure!
 If you don’t have any charity shop near you, you could instead donate to a site like Freecylce or Jumbletown.
 Clearing out your old belongings also reduces dust significantly.
 Store everything in closets and drawers instead.
 This way, they will collect less dust.

 Over the winter months, dust will have collected on windows, blinds, curtain rails and skirting boards.
 Use a damp cloth to clean these areas and then rinse it out well.
 Don’t fluff the dust up into the air by using a feather duster though; this just distributes dust around the home.

 A well hoovered home will have less dust and allergens than a home that is only hoovered once a month!
 Make sure that your hoover is working properly and has good suction.
 The Asthma Society of Ireland also recommends using a HEPA filter.
 You should leave the windows open while hovering and for an half an hour afterwards.
 Cover your bed with a sheet when you are hoovering.

 Change old filters in dehumidifiers, vents and air purifiers

 This way, the air coming into your house will be clean and fresh.